crypticloop/security-notes/security+/network-security-devices/other_network_components.md

 * Mitigations:
     * Renaming SSID
     * Disabling SSID broadcast - inconvenient and security through obscurity
+* Communication over wireless networks can be secured by many different protocols (oldest to youngest):
+    * WEP - encryption was vulnerable, insecure
+    * WPA - used dynamically changing encryption called TKIP, still ended up being vulnerable, insecure
+    * WPA2 - Applied AES on top of TKIP, secure but some backwards compatibility issues with devices from before 2006
+        * Routers offer mixed WPA/WPA2 protocol to support this
+        * If all devices used are modern, best to just used WPA2
+    * WPA3 - Released 2018, very secure
+    * WPS - Designed for ease of use, no password
+        * Physical or software buttons pushed on router and device for device to join
+        * Or device pin entered into router software

 ### Signal Strength
 * Weak connections can drop data packets